tokenizer-inc-canada/www.cscexams.ca/content/docs/Exam 1/_index.md

 #### non-client and professional orders
-> A type of order for the account of partners, directors, officers, major shareholders, IAs and employees of member firms that must be marked “PRO” , “N-C” or “Emp”, in order to ensure that client orders are given priority for the same securities.
+> A type of order for the account of partners, directors, officers, major shareholders, IAs and employees of member firms that must be marked "PRO", "N-C" or "Emp", in order to ensure that client orders are given priority for the same securities.

 #### non-competitive tender
 > A method of distribution used in particular by the Bank of Canada for Government of Canada marketable bonds.
 Primary distributors are allowed to request bonds at the average price of the accepted competitive tenders.
 There is no guarantee as to the amount, if any, received in response to this request.

 #### non-controlling interest
 > 1. The equity of the shareholders who do not hold controlling interest in a controlled company;
 > 2. In **consolidated financial statements**
->   - the item in the s**tatement of financial position** of the parent company representing that portion of the assets of a consolidated subsidiary considered as accruing to the shares of the subsidiary not owned by the parent; and
+>   - the item in the **statement of financial position** of the parent company representing that portion of the assets of a consolidated subsidiary considered as accruing to the shares of the subsidiary not owned by the parent; and
 >   - the item deducted in the **statement of comprehensive income** of the parent and representing that portion of the subsidiary’s earnings considered as accruing to the subsidiary’s shares not owned by the parent.

 #### non-cumulative
 > A preferred dividend that does not accrue or accumulate if unpaid.

-#### non-current asset
+#### non-current assets
 > Assets which in the normal course of business would not be converted into cash.
-Noncurrent assets include property, plant, and equipment.
+Non-current assets include property, plant, and equipment.

-#### non-current liability
+#### non-current liabilities
 > Money owed but not due to be paid within a year.
-Noncurrent liabilities include long-term debt and deferred tax.
+Non-current liabilities include long-term debt and deferred tax.

 #### non-systematic risk
 > Also known as specific risk.
 Nonsystematic risk is the risk that the price of a specific security or a specific group of securities will change in price to a different degree or in a different direction from the market as a whole.

 #### notional units
 > A unit that exists in theory and is representative of something else.

 ### O

 #### odd lot
 > A number of shares which is less than a standard trading unit.
 Usually refers to a securities trade for less than 100